-NSC liaison supervisor, NSC clinic director, or NSC speech-language pathology program director.
+NSU clinic director, or NSU speech-language pathology program director.
 You may file a police report.
-Leave no patient or client unattended though.
-Be sure that you have left that patient or client with a responsible clinician at the setting.
+Do NOT leave a patient or client unattended at any time.

-In off-campus externships if any form of abuse (verbal or physical) sexual misconduct, or harassment occurs from a patient or client, remove yourself from the client, and inform your site supervisor immediately.
-Inform your NSC liaison supervisor or NSC Clinic Director within 24 hours.
+In off-campus externships if any form of abuse (verbal or physical), sexual misconduct, or harassment occurs from a patient or client, remove yourself from the client, and inform your site supervisor immediately.
+Inform the NSU Clinic Director within 24 hours.
 You may have facility policies to follow at your site.
-Know some of our clients lack cognitive control of impulsive behaviors, judgment, and emotional responses.
+Be aware that some of our clients may lack cognitive control of impulsive behaviors, judgment, and emotional responses.
 Some verbal and physical behaviors can occur post-seizure and are not intentional acts.
 Some head injured individuals and people with dementia can change demeanor and emotional reactions quickly.
 Your safety is important, so best to remove yourself from immediate danger and call for assistance.
 Do not rationalize or raise your voice with a combative client.
 Step back and use low tone.
 Always document objectively what occurred after the incident.